cirosantilli/git-tutorial/index.md

 Start running a conflict resolution tool, typically a 3-way merge tool to solve all merge conflicts.

     git mergetool -t vimdiff
+    git mergetool -t kdiff3

+For a single file:

+    git mergetool -t kdiff3 -- file

 Git already knows about certain tools, and you must choose amongst them.

 Git checks out all necessary versions in current directory with basename prefixes, and calls the merge tool on them.

 If the tool is not given, git uses: